Tha Doggfather: Lyrics

-Reception
+Critical reception

 Critical reaction

 The album received generally moderate reviews from critics and fans at the time of its release.
 In a February issue of Spin, Dr. Dre stated his feelings on the album and said "But to be perfectly honest, I don't like Snoop's new album.
 And it has nothing to do with me not working him, because I'm just like everybody else: I like it, or I don't.
 The first time I heard the single, I was grooving to it, but then I really started to get into the production and how it was sounding, you know?
 The first time you hear some shit, you just listen to it to get your groove on, but after that, I start breaking songs down.
 There's really nothing that was said on there that hasn't been said 50 times before."

 Entertainment Weekly praised the album, stating that "Even without Dr. Dre behind the board, Snoop and his studio team concoct an intoxicating blend of old-school funk and gangsta cool", but also noted that "There's not much to love in the album's attitude toward sex, drugs, and first-degree murder."
 Muzik said, "...a more angular, spiky, old school-influenced vehicle for the Dogg Father to strut his matter-of-act rhymes over... you [are taken in] by the strength of the rhyming...".
 Melody Maker ranked it number 49 on their list of 1996's 'Albums of the Year'.
 The Los Angeles Times reported that "Snoop still is one of rap's most electrifying performers.
 But unlike "Doggystyle" and the "Murder Was the Case" soundtrack, few of the beats on this album rival his rapping prowess."
 They complimented some of the tracks, calling 'Doggfather' "... the epitome of cool smoothness.
 Over a slow-rolling Daz and DJ Pooh track" 'Freestyle Conversation' "...an Outkast-style exercise in which Snoop speaks a mile a minute, but still manages to maintain a funky rhythm", 'Gold Rush' a "funky pistolero track" and the Biz Markie remake 'Vapors' "the album's real gem".
 The review went on to conclude that "Tha Doggfather may not be Doggystyle, but Snoop shows that he has the prowess and the talent to survive."